-- If you believe CBIZ has made an error in processing your claim, you may request review of your claim by contacting CBIZ. - Submitting a request for review to the Plan Sponsor at the address provided in the section IMPORTANT INFORMATION ABOUT THE PLAN.
+- You may request review of your claim by contacting the Emeriti customer care center at 1-866-EMERITI (1-866-363-7484). - You may submit a request for review to the Plan Sponsor at the address provided in the section IMPORTANT INFORMATION ABOUT THE PLAN.